vedph/cadmus-graph/doc/mappings.md

 ## Sources

-At the input side of mappings, there are these types of sources:
+At the input side of mappings, there are two types of sources:

 - **item**: an item.
 You can have mappings for the item; its group; its facet.
 - **part**: a part.
-- **thesaurus**: a thesaurus (not an alias, but a true thesaurus with entries).

 Note that for _item titles_ a couple of conventions dictate that: